JeanKossaifi/tensorly-notebooks/README.md

 This repository contains tutorials and examples on how to perform tensor operations using TensorLy and the newly added MXNet backend.

 The MXNet backend will soon be merged into master.
-However, if you want to try it now, you need to install from master:
+However, if you want to try it right now, you need to install from the mxnet branch:

 ```
 git clone https://github.com/tensorly/tensorly